 Small, sweet and tasty, these dried fruit are a common sight in bowls around Chinese houses throughout the celebrations.
 Dried apricots can also add flavor and sweetness to many different types of dishes during the festival.

-These are often cooked into many of the noodle dishes that are prepared during the celebrations, as their name can be interpreted as ‘silver sprouts’, which is often believed to indicate good fortune to come in the New Year.
+These are often cooked into many of the noodle dishes that are prepared during the celebrations.
+Their name can be interpreted as ‘silver sprouts’, which is often believed to indicate good fortune to come in the New Year.

 These dates are another dried fruit that are sweet and tasty.
-Jujubes have a distinctive red color when they have been dried or candied, which signifies good luck for the coming year, along with meaning wealth, prosperity and fertility.
+Jujubes have a distinctive red color when they have been dried or candied.
+Jujubes signify good luck for the coming year, along with meaning wealth, prosperity and fertility.

-Eaten as snacks, lotus seeds and watermelon seeds are important during the Chinese New Year as a sign of fertility for the year to come.
+Eaten as snacks, lotus seeds and watermelon seeds are important during the Chinese New Year.
+They are a sign of fertility for the year to come.
 Seeds are often given to young couples as a sign that they will have a large number of children.

 Is there anything we missed?
 Let us know in the comments below!